elzbeth1/weather_app/README.md

 * Using if else clause we check if the information form conditions contains the word mention "rain".
 * If the condition field mentions rain, we return the city name.

-Test cases for different scenarios were also written to verify functionality and to ensure the program behaves as expected under vairous conditions.
+Test cases for different scenarios were also written to verify functionality and to ensure the program behaves as expected under various conditions.